djscheuf/JAETE/README.md

 	* _Origin_: An article I read discussing replacing Discus comments with comments on Github repos.
 (I will try to find the link again)
 * Encryption by multiple files
 	* Find some way to merge a trio of files, each being valid, and encrypted, and potentially used to encrypt each other.
+* Prevent user from using 'common' passwords.
+	* Will likely also salt passwords at this point.